Flux-Cored Arc Welding (FCAW): Learning the Basics

 Advantages

-• Increased mobility: Since flux-cored welding contains its own shielding method, it doesn’t require an external gas and can be transported easier.
+• Increased mobility: Since flux-cored welding contains its own shielding method, it doesn’t require an external gas and can be transported more easily.

 • High deposition rate: The rate of deposition in flux-cored welding is the highest of any welding method, increasing productivity.
 Deposition rate refers to the amount of filler metal melted into the weld joint.